Understanding Osteoarthritis and Relieving it Naturally: Your Path to a Better Quality of Life

 - Therapy & Treatment Options: What Really Helps with Osteoarthritis

-What really helps with osteoarthritis: A combination of an anti-inflammatory diet, joint-friendly exercise, natural pain relievers such as hemp extract and willow bark, and targeted weight management.
-Studies show that natural approaches can reduce symptoms by up to 40% without the side effects of synthetic painkillers.
+What really helps with osteoarthritis: A combination of anti-inflammatory diet, joint-friendly exercise, natural pain relievers like hemp extract and willow bark, and targeted weight management.
+Studies show that natural approaches can reduce symptoms by up to 40% without the side effects of synthetic pain relievers.

 Osteoarthritis is the most common joint disease worldwide, affecting approximately 5 million people in Germany.
-Osteoarthritis is a degenerative joint disease in which the cartilage between the joints gradually breaks down , leading to pain, stiffness, and limited mobility.
+Osteoarthritis is a degenerative joint disease in which the cartilage between the joints is gradually broken down, leading to pain, stiffness, and restricted movement.

-- Women are more often affected than men
+- Women are more commonly affected than men

 - Causes over 2 billion euros in treatment costs annually